qiunixuexi/WPF_RUP_PALM/README.md

-This repository will contain the official implementation of:
-**"Physics-Aware Learning for Detecting Robust Universal Perturbation Attacks in Wind Power Forecasting"**
+# Code Repository for "Physics-Aware Learning for Detecting Robust Universal Perturbation Attacks in Wind Power Forecasting"

+This repository will contain the official implementation of our EAAI submission.

-✅ Code will be released upon paper acceptance.
+✅ The full source code will be publicly released by **October 13, 2025**.
-✅ Full implementation including RUP attack and PALM detection modules.
+✅ Includes implementation of the RUP attack and PALM detection frameworks.
-✅ Jupyter notebooks and dependency requirements will be included.
+✅ Jupyter notebooks, dependency requirements, and usage instructions will be provided.

+Thank you for your interest!
-Stay tuned!
-Last updated: Oct 2025.
+Last updated: October 8, 2025